khalxdb/Java-Group-Assigment/README.md

 # Music Library Management System (Group Project)

-This project was developed as part of a university group assignment with three students.
+This project was developed as part of a university group assignment for Fundamentals of Computer Sciences COMP1010 with three students.

 ## Team Members
 - Vathana Khun (Repository Owner)